Way of Life Literature

 Jesus did not reject the Pharisees because they were careful to honor the details of God’s Word.
 Never did Jesus reprove them for such a thing.

-Jesus did not reject the Pharisees because they judged by God’s Word.
+Jesus did not reject the Pharisees because they judged things by God’s Word.
 They didn’t judge by God’s Word; they judged by their own vain tradition.
 Jesus warned against hypocritical judgment, but He encouraged judgment based on truth.

 Jesus did not reject the Pharisees because they marked and avoided false teachers.
 Jesus Himself warned about false teachers and instructed His people to beware of them (Matthew 7:15-23).
 Jesus commended the church at Ephesus because they had “tried them which say they are apostles, and are not, and hast found them liars” and for hating the deeds of the Nicolaitans (Revelation 2:2, 6).
 Imagine that!
 Jesus commended the church for hating the deeds of false teachers.
 Obviously, that type of thing is not Phariseeism.